dw-io/.named/README.md

 named_updateroot
 ```

-If you want to maintain your own zone files for developing or just having your own aliases for machines, you can look to zones/dotnamed.zone and the related entry in named.conf.
+If you want to maintain your own zone files for developing or just having your own aliases for machines, you can look to zones/dotnamed.zone and the related entry in named.conf for guidance.
 You'll likely have to do a little reading and testing to figure out how to work with that.
 Maybe I will provide an easier interface down the road.

 You can test that local zone with a query like this: